sddevelopment-be/penguin-pragmatic-patterns/docs/productivity/articles/agility-and-software-craftsmanship.md

 > Working software over comprehensive documentation

 At the end of the day, we want to build something that works.
 In certain methodologies, schematic drawings, long functional descriptions, and presentations about software that does not exist yet, are seen as deliverables.
 This means that a large part of what the client expects and pays for is highly detailed documentation.
 The question rises if this really brings value to them.
-Would they be better off if you invested that time spent on documention in writing code for a piece of the application they hired you to build?
+Would they be better off if you invested that time spent on documentation in writing code for a piece of the application they hired you to build?
 Sometimes development teams spend more time on keeping their documentation up to date than on actually writing code.
 That sounds like a team which has their priorities messed up, doesn't it?